usox/hackmock/README.md

 ## What works?
 - Strict mode
 - Creating mocks of interfaces
-- Defining method expectations (just the return value and throwing Throwables)
+- Defining basic method expectations (parameter validation, return value definition)

 ## What does not work?
 - Everything else.